GAYATHRI-VALLI-BURUGULA/Anvaya-Dhaara/README.md

 # 🌾 Anvaya Dhaara

-        ==>   FROM   SOIL  TO   SOUL
+### *From Soil to Soul*

-Anvaya Dhaara is a cultural web application aimed at showcasing Indian agriculture, traditions, and farming practices through a digital platform.
+Anvaya Dhaara is a cultural web application designed to showcase Indian agriculture, traditions, and farming practices through a digital platform.

 ---